pierreEdimo/Erledigt/README.md

 Project is: _in progress_

 ## To Do

-- Add a method to share an url in differents application
-- Add a method to upvote/downvote an article
-- Add push Notification
-- Add a Recommandation System
+- Add local Notifications
-- Add a forgot password method
+- Add darkmode

 ## Contact
 Created by [@PierreEdimo](https://www.patricedimo.com/) - feel free to contact me!